 How Inspera Originality works

 Inspera Originality is a tool that helps teachers and examiners review student texts and detect plagiarism and text manipulation.
 At KTH, Originality is used in connection with digital submissions via Canvas.
 The review results are compiled into an analysis report that you as a teacher or examiner, need to review.
-KTH recommends using Originality as an integrated tool in Canvas "Assignments," but it can also be used independently in exceptional cases.
+KTH recommends using Originality as an integrated tool in Canvas "Assignments," but it can also be used as standalone in exceptional cases.

 What are the sources checked in Originality?